NYARAS/vault-infrastructure-aws/README.md

 ### Vault Auth Methods

 Different auth methods have different intentions and purposes.
 The following defines what different auth methods are intended for within Vault:
-‣Machine-oriented: AppRole, TLS, tokens, platform-specific methods (cloud, k8s) ‣Operator-oriented: Github, LDAP, username & password
+-  Machine-oriented: AppRole, TLS, tokens, platform-specific methods (cloud, k8s)
+-  Operator-oriented: Github, LDAP, username & password

 ### Vault Agent is a client daemon that provides the following features: